cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-copy.md

 **CSV Format**

 This format option is used for importing and exporting the Comma Separated Value (CSV) file format used by many other programs, such as spreadsheets.
-Instead of the escaping rules used by Greenplum Database standard text format, it produces and recognizes the common CSV escaping mechanism.
+Instead of the escaping rules used by Cloudberry Database standard text format, it produces and recognizes the common CSV escaping mechanism.

 The values in each record are separated by the `DELIMITER` character.
 If the value contains the delimiter character, the `QUOTE` character, the `ESCAPE` character (which is double quote by default), the `NULL` string, a carriage return, or line feed character, then the whole value is prefixed and suffixed by the `QUOTE` character.
 You can also use `FORCE_QUOTE` to force quotes when outputting non-`NULL` values in specific columns.

 The CSV format has no standard way to distinguish a `NULL` value from an empty string.
-Greenplum Database `COPY` handles this by quoting.
+Cloudberry Database `COPY` handles this by quoting.
 A `NULL` is output as the `NULL` parameter string and is not quoted, while a non-`NULL` value matching the `NULL` string is quoted.
 For example, with the default settings, a `NULL` is written as an unquoted empty string, while an empty string data value is written with double quotes (`""`).
 Reading values follows similar rules.
 You can use `FORCE_NOT_NULL` to prevent `NULL` input comparisons for specific columns.
 You can also use `FORCE_NULL` to convert quoted null string data values to `NULL`.

 Because backslash is not a special character in the `CSV` format, `\.`, the end-of-data marker, could also appear as a data value.
 To avoid any misinterpretation, a `\.` data value appearing as a lone entry on a line is automatically quoted on output, and on input, if quoted, is not interpreted as the end-of-data marker.
 If you are loading a file created by another application that has a single unquoted column and might have a value of `\.`, you might need to quote that value in the input file.

 > **Note** In `CSV` format, all characters are significant.
 A quoted value surrounded by white space, or any characters other than `DELIMITER`, will include those characters.
 This can cause errors if you import data from a system that pads CSV lines with white space out to some fixed width.
-If such a situation arises you might need to preprocess the CSV file to remove the trailing white space, before importing the data into Greenplum Database.
+If such a situation arises you might need to preprocess the CSV file to remove the trailing white space, before importing the data into Cloudberry Database.

 `CSV` format will both recognize and produce CSV files with quoted values containing embedded carriage returns and line feeds.
 Thus the files are not strictly one line per table row like text-format files